pncsoares/dotnet-solid-principles/README.md

 Do you have any suggestions on how we could improve this project overall?
 Let us know!
 We'd love to hear your feedback!

 Use the `discussions` tab for this purpose.
 Choose the category that better fits the scope of the discussion.

+# 🌱 Spread the word!

+If the information from this repo was useful to you in any way, make sure you give it a star ⭐

+This way others can find it and benefit too!
+Together we can grow and make our community better!